desktopofsamuel/portfolio-v1/src/blogs/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 })
 ```

-Remember you will need starting the site again with `gatsby-develop` since hot reload does not include regenerating all posts
+Remember you will need starting the site again with the command `gatsby-develop` at the terminal since hot reload does not cover the gatsby-node.js page.

 If you have successfully `gatsby-develop` the site, let's go to the project post path to make sure it is working.
-You should be seeing a blog post with your project cotent.
-Now you may adjsut the project post template to suit your needs.
+You should be seeing a blog post with your project content.
+Now you may adjust the project post template to suit your needs.

 Right now this method is not creating a prefix path in front of the project post.
 So there might be a chance that project post shares the same path with a blog post.
 I'm still looking for a solution, feel free to suggest any.